zizther/craftcms-ddev/README.md

 7. [Vanilla Lazyload](https://github.com/verlok/vanilla-lazyload)

 ## Kudos
-Thanks to johndwells for the inspiration
+Thanks to Andrew (nystudio107) and johndwells for the inspiration